uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - Implement physical and environmental controls
     - Operating system installations
     - Maintenance of physical and environmental controls
+    - Patching and fixing flaws within the infrastructure
+    - Applying updates to the Nitro Hypervisor
     - ex) A company wants to run a NoSQL database on Amazon EC2 instances. -> Patch the physical infrastructure that hosts the EC2 instances
   - Customer Responsibility
     - Manage connections to the database